 JAOP is intended for having the plan and communicating the plan to everyone, and to have the important information available for the air tasking cycle (event planning)

 The approved JTL will also be used for the development of the plan (JAOP), but will also be used as a basis for targets and prioritization during events.
-The TST matrix is valid for all events and such a important product.
+The TST matrix is valid for all events and such an important product.
 The ACP is all available points to be used during the different events and having this product built will significantly easy the workload during the planning and preparation for each event (reducing JFACC workload).

 So while there are a lot of work and time consuming tasks in the Air Campaign planning, it will pay dividends when it is completed for the start of the air tasking cycle.
 The workload is reduced between each planned event and events can be conducted at a higher pace.